Altinn/altinn-studio-docs/content/development/flight-rules/_index.md

 ### I try to pull master from github and get error "Cannot lock ref"

-This happens some time, still unsure how though.
+This happens from time to time, still unsure why.
 To fix it run the command:

 `git gc --prune=now`